gramexrecipes/gramex-ml-workshop/structure.md

 1) Make sure you install the [necessary software](install.md) before you arrive at the workshop.

+2) Clone this [repository](https://github.com/gramexrecipes/gramex-ml-workshop/), stick with `master` branch.

-2) Use [Visual Studio Code](https://code.visualstudio.com/), add `` as a workspace.
+3) Use [Visual Studio Code](https://code.visualstudio.com/), add the cloned directory as a workspace.

-3) Optionally, you can add our VSCode extension [Gramex Snippets](https://marketplace.visualstudio.com/items?itemName=gramener.gramexsnippets).
+4) Optionally, you can add our VSCode extension [Gramex Snippets](https://marketplace.visualstudio.com/items?itemName=gramener.gramexsnippets).
 Include the below lines in `settings.json` in VSCode for suggestions to work.

 ```json
 {